 Introduction

 Global supply chains face constant risks from cyberattacks, fraud, and data theft.
-For procurement heads in logistics, the priority is not only managing vendors and shipments but also protecting procurement information from unauthorized access.
+For procurement heads in logistics, the priority is not only managing vendors and shipments but also protecting procurement information security from unauthorized access.

 Zero Trust Architecture as the foundation of Logistics Cybersecurity